lsst-dm/dmtn-061/index.rst

    Subsections of the same DECam Zogy image subtraction as in Figure 4a.

-I should note that this fringing was observed by Tim Axelrod in another Zogy implementation when a certain PSFex PSF configuration was used (pixel based? too small PSF dimensions?
+I should note that this fringing was observed by Tim Axelrod in `another Zogy implementation <https://github.com/pmvreeswijk/ZOGY>`__ when a certain PSFex PSF configuration was used (pixel based? too small PSF dimensions?
 "It certainly is a result of bad parameters to psfex, and in particular the footprint size for determining the psf being way too big for this data.").
-I include his example below in `Figure 5 <#figure-5>`__.
+I include his example below in `Figure 5 <#figure-5>`__, based upon DECam data.
 It appears to be an :math:`S_{corr}` image (see Section 2.3, below).
+He was able to fix the fringing by changing the PSFEx parameters, but is unclear on the details.

 .. figure:: _static/fig05.png
    :name: figure-5